 The value of the Cache field determines whether delegates are retained outside the visible area of the view.

 If this value is greater than zero, the view may keep as many delegates instantiated as will fit within the cache specified.
 For example, if in a vertical view the delegate is 20 pixels high, there are three columns and the cache is set to 40, then up to six delegates above and below the visible area may be created or retained.
 The cached delegates are created asynchronously, allowing creation to occur across multiple frames and reducing the likelihood of skipping frames.
-In order to improve painting performance delegates outside the visible area are not painted.
+To improve painting performance, delegates outside the visible area are not painted.

 The default value of this property is platform dependent, but will usually be a value greater than zero.
 Negative values are ignored.